lara-martin/Principles-of-AI/homeworks/project/lit-review.md

 * Read at least 3 papers related to your proposed project.
 (See the Lit Review section)
 * Finish collecting any datasets that you need and make sure they are in a format that you can work with.
 * Outline a more definite plan on the types of methods you want to use.
 What will your system look like?
-   * If your project involves doing text parsing with tools like AllenNLP/Stanza/Spacy, do some experiments to see whether the parsing you want to do is feasible.
+   * If your project involves calling external libraries, do some quick experiments to see whether the methods you want to use are feasible.

 For those with extra ambitious projects, we suggest doing these bullet points for this milestone as well:
-* If your project involves training/fine-tuning a neural network, try training some preliminary models and observing the outputs.
+* If your project involves training/fine-tuning a neural network or training a reinforcement learner, try training some preliminary models and observing the outputs.
 * If your project involves a user experience of some sort, create a mock-up of the user interface (even if it's not fully functional/feature-complete yet).

 ## Informal Lit Review